What is infrastructure?

 The suitability of any investment will always depend on your circumstances and attitude towards risk and return.
 If you’re at all unsure, please speak to a financial adviser.

-Please keep in mind that the value of investments and the income from them will fluctuate, which will cause fund prices to fall as well as rise.
-There is no guarantee any fund objective will be achieved and you may not get back the original amount you invested.
+Please keep in mind that the value of the fund's assets will go down as well as up.
+This will cause the value of your investment to fall as well as rise and you may get back less than you originally invested.